-Quitting drug or alcohol abuse is difficult, because improper detoxification can lead to withdrawal symptoms that are difficult to overcome without medical help.
-For the treatment of alcohol abuse disorder, medical detoxification centers and inpatient rehabilitation centers are especially useful.
-Even the morning after someone's hangover who only occasionally drinks excessively is actually a mild form of alcoholic withdrawal from the excesses of the previous night, as the alcohol content of his blood begins to decrease.
-While it is true that the average person could certainly eliminate alcohol from their diet without consequences, other people who may be struggling with alcohol abuse should, in fact, be aware of the life-threatening repercussions of stopping drinking altogether.
+This can lead to coma and death if not treated immediately.
+Quitting drug or alcohol abuse is difficult, as improper detoxification can lead to withdrawal symptoms that are difficult to overcome without medical help.
+The human costs of alcohol abuse can be devastating, with the US economy losing $249 billion a year due to its effects.
+Even the morning after someone's hangover is actually a mild form of alcoholic withdrawal from the excesses of the previous night, as the alcohol content of their blood begins to decrease.
+Medications such as naltrexone and acamprosate are available to help reduce cravings for alcohol and make it easier for people to quit drinking.
+However, these medications will not produce an unwanted effect if alcohol is consumed.
+It's important for those struggling with alcohol dependence and addiction to be aware of the life-threatening repercussions of stopping drinking altogether.

 If you or someone you know is struggling with an addiction to alcohol, seek professional help immediately.